dj-wasabi/helm-zabbix/README.md

 # HELM-ZABBIX

-[WIP] Work in Progress
+[WIP] Work in Progress (I've started a puppet module (owned by vox-populi now), have created several Ansible roles (Now part of the collection.zabbix) so why not starting a HELM Chart.)

 This HELM Chart will install (all|some) of the Zabbix components onto a Kubernetes environment.
+This is based on this https://github.com/zabbix/zabbix-docker/blob/4.4/kubernetes.yaml file.

+## Dependencies

+This HELM Chart will only install the Zabbix specific components and it will not install any database instance.
+Before deploying this HELM Chart, please make sure you have either MySQL or PgSQL installed and running.

+There is no need for running MySQL or PgSQL in the same Kubernetes environment, this can be a (Physical) host or some cloud related instance like AWS RDS.

 ## Installation

-Create a secret
+Create a secret, containing some credentials needed for a Zabbix Server to connect to an database.

 ```
-kubectl create secret generic db-secret -n zabbix --from-literal=db-zbx-user=zabbix-user --from-literal=db-zbx-pass=zabbix-pass --from-literal=db-root-pass=changeme
+kubectl create secret generic server-db-secret -n zabbix --from-literal=db-zbx-user=zabbix-user --from-literal=db-zbx-pass=zabbix-pass --from-literal=db-root-pass=changeme
 ```

 Parameter | Description